awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/40_nextflow202/10_setup.md

 Now that we have created queues and compute environments, we can wire them into Nextflow.

+Nextflow will evaluate a `nextflow.config` file next to the script we are executing (which would be the file in the current directory) and also fall back to `$HOME/.nextflow/config` for additional configuration.
+As we are going to use the latter one when using AWS Batch squared we are changing both.

+Firstly, the user-specific nextflow configuration file.

 ```bash
 cd ~/environment/nextflow-tutorial/
 cat > $HOME/.nextflow/config  << EOF